Screen Shot 2024 03 14 at 9 36 25 AM

 Visual Arts at Sacred Heart Cathedral Preparatory fosters student understanding and appreciation of art through explorations in a variety of mediums including drawing, painting, sculpture, printmaking, photography, collage and mixed media.
 Students develop their creative voice through assignments in both traditional and contemporary art in preparation of the public display of their artwork in the spring Art Show.
 Advanced Placement offerings include Art History, Studio Art for Drawing & Painting and Studio Art for Photography.
 The AP Art History and AP Studio Art for Photography blended format allows students to take advantage of a class outside of the normal rotation and/or in a blended format.

-Studio Arts
+Studio Art

-Nina Kwon 06 Millie K Kay Mc Hugh 05 Copy of IMG 8745
+Copy of IMG 8745 Nina Kwon 06 Millie K Kay Mc Hugh 05

 Image of 4